Getting paid from Meta as a creator in Ghana

 SHARE THIS POST

-Scroll through Facebook or Instagram on any given day, and you’ll see how much Ghanaian creators are shaping culture online.
-It’s not even a new thing.
-Ghana’s influence has been felt for years.
+By extending its monetisation programme to Ghana in July 2024, Meta recognises the global relevance of the Ghanaian creative and digital content creation space.
+Scroll through Facebook or Instagram on any given day, and you'll see how much Ghanaian creators are shaping culture online.
+It's not even new.
+Ghana's influence has been felt for years.
 I still remember the first time I saw a YouTube video of a Ghanaian dancer and thought I could pull off the Azonto dance at a party as a teenager.
 Spoiler: I could not.
-Let’s just say I quickly realised I’m far better at writing than dancing.
-(This won’t be the last time I make fun of that unfortunate attempt in this article.)
+Let's just say I quickly realised I'm far better at writing than dancing.
+(This won't be the last time I make fun of that unfortunate attempt in this article.)

 With the global nature of the internet, Ghanaian content creators can share even more, not just dance videos that can influence an impressionable 14-year-old.
 They have funny skits in Pidgin, fashion reels that showcase bold styles, and travel vlogs that just sweep you away.
 The content is real, relatable, and uniquely Ghanaian.